tronprotocol/java-tron/README.md

     $ java -jar FullNode.jar --witness -c main_net_config.conf
     ```

-## Quick Start Scripting Tool
+## Quick Start Tool
 An easier way to build and run java-tron is to use `start.sh`, `start.sh` is a quick start script written in shell language, you can use it to build and run java-tron quickly and easily.

-If you already downloaded the FullNode.jar, you can use `start.sh` to run it, or if you have not downloaded jar package or java-tron source code, you can use `start.sh` to get the latest release jar package，run or download the source code, compile, run.
+Here are some common use cases of the scripting tool
+* Use `start.sh` to start a full node with the downloaded `FullNode.jar`
+* Use `start.sh` to download the latest `FullNode.jar` and start a full node.
+* Use `start.sh` to download the latest source code and compile a `FullNode.jar` and then start a full node.

-For more details, please refer to [here](./shell.md).
+For more details, please refer to the tool [guide](./shell.md).

 # Community